-Please note that we can only replace any missing parts if reported within 30 days of the delivery note.
+Please note that we can only replace any missing parts or replacement parts if reported within 30 days of the delivery note.
 It is the buyers responsibilty to check the contents of their order and report any missing or damaged items within the 30 day period.

 When placing orders, please make sure you have selected the correct item(s).
 The customer is responsible for the return shipping charges.

 If you have chosen to hire an independent builder to erect your trampoline, please do not hire them to arrive on day of delivery of the trampoline.
 Delivery may be made late in the day or could be delayed due to circumstance outside of our control.
 Please also check that you have received the correct item before paying for a build.
 We will not be held liable for costs incurred.

 Please call our customer service team on 01473 747792 from Monday to Friday between 9am and 5pm, within 30 days of placing your order.